 Why Biological Monitoring?

 Nebraska has over 81,000 miles of streams of which approximately 18,000 miles flow continuously.
-Streams in Nebraska are capable of containing a rich diversity of aquatic life including aquatic macroinvertebrates (i.e. small animals living in water that can be seen with a naked eye), fish, amphibians, and mammals.
-Nitrogen, phosphorus, pesticides, sediment, and other pollutants are stressors that can degrade stream conditions for aquatic life, and can be potentially harmful to us.
-The aim of the Stream Biological Monitoring Program (SBMP) is to provide accurate statewide assessments of the biological conditions of Nebraska’s streams so that sound decisions in management, planning, and regulation can be made or revised
+Streams in Nebraska are capable of containing a rich diversity of aquatic life including macroinvertebrates (i.e. small animals living in water that can be seen with a naked eye), fish, amphibians, and mammals.
+However, these streams are also potentially impaired from a large variety of impacts, including excess nutrients, pesticides, sedimentation, habitat degradation, and others.

 Where is the Monitoring Conducted?